[currency_switcher]

 1.795 SEK

-Kitchen stove rod brass 80 cm complete
+Kitchen stove rod brass 105 cm complete

 Rod to attach above the kitchen stove for kitchen utensils, potholders etc. Can also be used as a towel rack in the kitchen, or in the bathroom.
 The model was common from the late 19th century until the 1930s.
+Highest quality.

-MATERIAL Highest quality.
-Sand-cast brass.
+MATERIAL Made of solid brass or in nickel-plated version.
 Polished shiny surface, but not lacquered.
-The brass darkens over time if not polished.
+The brass darkens over time if you do not polish it.

-MOUNTING The wall brackets have sturdy iron screws (3.5 mm) that are carefully screwed into the wall.
-The hooks and brackets are then screwed onto the bar.
-Last of all, tighten the screws that prevent the bar from rolling.
+MOUNTING The wall brackets have sturdy iron screws (3.5 mm) that are screwed (carefully!) into the wall.
+The hooks and brackets are then screwed onto the pole.
+Lastly, tighten the screws that prevent the bar from rolling.

-TIP The bar can be shortened by sawing it off.
-It can also be connected to another pole if you want a longer version.
-In this case, you should use a so-called coupling sleeve and place a wall bracket over the joint.
+The bar can be shortened by sawing it off.
+It can also be connected to another pole if a longer version is desired.
+In this case, a wall bracket should be placed over the joint and an additional coupling fitting should be purchased.

-3.285 SEK
+3.635 SEK

 Related articles